Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Conclusions

 Despite the inherent variability in initial configurations and compression protocols, our descriptor-based analysis reveals consistent trends linking morphological features to electrical transport.
-Curvature and buckling factors, which capture local mechanical distortions, show strong positive correlations with current, suggesting that deformation enhances intertube contact and conduction pathways.
+Curvature and buckling factors, which capture local mechanical distortions, show strong positive correlations with current, suggesting that deformation improves the contact between tubes and the effective conduction pathways.
 In contrast, bundling suppresses the current, most likely due to a reduction in overall connectivity across the network.
 Global descriptors such as CNT length and network density also play significant roles, reinforcing the idea that both local geometry and global topology jointly determine charge transport.
-Both Pearson and Spearman correlation matrices confirm these trends, highlighting strong monotonic and, in some cases, non-linear dependencies between structural descriptors and electrical transport.
-Principal component analysis further consolidates these findings, with the first component defining a structural axis characterized by high curvature, strong buckling, low bundling, and high connectivity.
-This reduction in dimensionality highlights that efficient transport is governed by a combination of factors rather than by any single descriptor.
+Both Pearson and Spearman correlation matrices confirm these trends, highlighting strong monotonic and, in some cases, nonlinear dependencies between structural descriptors and electrical transport.
+The principal component analysis further consolidates these findings, with the first component defining a structural axis characterized by high curvature, strong buckling, low bundling, and high connectivity.
+This reduction in dimensionality highlights that efficient transport is governed by a concerted combination of factors rather than by any single descriptor.

 In summary, our results demonstrate that high-density CNT films can be rationally designed to achieve specific target morphologies by tuning the amorphous carbon content and the compression protocol, with amorphous carbon incorporated as spherical domains of controllable size and density.
 We also demonstrate that a limited set of structural descriptors can effectively capture and explain the electrical behavior of such films.
-This study lays out a foundation for a more systematic exploration of CNT-based memristive architectures and highlights the potential of mesoscale modeling as a predictive tool for guiding nanostructure design.
+This study lays the foundation for a more systematic exploration of structure–transport relationships in CNT-based networks and composite films and highlights the potential of mesoscale modeling as a predictive tool to guide the design of complex nanostructured materials.